 - Trumpet lilies – Trumpet lilies are known for their trumpet-like flowers and are very fragrant.

 - Tiger lilies – Tiger lilies are very hardy.
 The flowers are recurved and freckled.
 They multiply in clumps and produce more than a dozen flowers on each stem.
-Its colors range from a golden yellow into a deep red.
+Their colors range from a golden yellow into a deep red.

 - Rubrum lilies – The rubrum lily resembles the tiger lily, although the colors range from white to deep pink and have a sweet scent.